atmulyana/bootstrap-datetime-week-picker/README.md

-# bootstrap-datepicker
+# bootstrap-datetime/week picker
-A datepicker widget that can be used on a web page.
+A datetime/week picker widget that can be used on a web page.
 This project is the modification and improvement of another project at https://github.com/eternicode/bootstrap-datepicker/ <br/>version 1.4.0 which is developed by Andrew Rowls + contributors.

 All documentation in http://bootstrap-datepicker.readthedocs.org/en/stable/ should apply to this project.
 Here will be explained